DevMountain/react-4-afternoon/README.md

     * Import the following components to use as routes:
         * `src/components/Home/Home.js`
         * `src/components/About/About.js`
+    * Create an empty `export default ()` statement.
-    * Use the following combinations of paths and components for your router:
+    * Use the following combinations of paths and components for your router within the export default parentheses:
         * Path: "/" - Component: `Home` - This path should be exact.
         * Path: "/about" - Component: `About`.

 ### Solution

 <details>

 <summary>src/router.js</summary>

 ```jsx